Effective communication strategies? Use your data

 How do they get such high scores in their manufacturing facility?

-Dirk is the leader who together with his HR Manager decided to install survey kiosks.
+Dirk is General Manager at Lohmann-Koester Mexico.
+Together with his HR Manager, they decided to install survey kiosks.

 “We didn’t want to wait 1 year for our work climate survey.
 We quickly wanted to know if our employees were satisfied with working in our company… or not.”

-“Initially, we started our experience with Celpax with 1 device to observe the participation and enthusiasm of our employees”, he says.
+“Initially, we started our experience with Celpax with 1 device.
+The idea was to observe the participation and enthusiasm of our employees”, he says.

 Not your ordinary factory canteen